Immunization of immunocompromised persons: Canadian Immunization Guide

 Vaccination status should be reviewed for immunocompetent persons who might be anticipating initiation of immunosuppressive treatments or who have diseases that might lead to immunodeficiency.
 Ideally, all appropriate routine vaccines or boosters should be administered before the initiation of immunosuppressive therapy so that optimal immunogenicity is achieved.
 Although non-live vaccines can be safely administered at any time before, during or after immunosuppression, non-live vaccines should be administered at least 14 days before initiation of immunosuppressive therapy to optimize immunogenicity.
 Live vaccines should be administered at least 4 weeks before immunosuppressive therapy is started to reduce the risk of disease caused by the vaccine strain.

-People undergoing immunosuppressive therapy are at higher risk of invasive pneumococcal disease and influenza-related complications; therefore, in addition to routine vaccines they should receive conjugate pneumococcal vaccine regardless of age and polysaccharide pneumococcal vaccine if aged 2 years or more, as well as annual immunization with non-live influenza vaccine.
+People undergoing immunosuppressive therapy are at higher risk of invasive pneumococcal disease, influenza-related complications and severe RSV disease; therefore, in addition to routine vaccines they should receive Pneu-C-20, with a dose schedule that considers age and pneumococcal vaccine history as well as annual immunization with non-live influenza vaccine and a dose of RSV vaccine for adults 75 years of age and older.
 Hib vaccine may be recommended in some circumstances, such as following organ transplants.

 Refer to vaccine-specific chapters in Part 4 for additional information.